ObsidianCoreCoin/Obsidiancoin/CONTRIBUTING.md

-Contributing to Obsidian Core
+Contributing to Obsidian Network
 ============================

-The Obsidian Core project operates an open contributor model where anyone is welcome to contribute towards development in the form of peer review, testing and patches.
+The Obsidian Network project operates an open contributor model where anyone is welcome to contribute towards development in the form of peer review, testing and patches.
 This document explains the practical process and guidelines for contributing.